-Peak bandwidth limits on SLB instances that use different billing methods
+Bandwidth limits of CLB instances that use different metering methods

-- The maximum bandwidth of a pay-by-data-transfer instance is used as a reference.
+- The bandwidth limit of a pay-by-data-transfer CLB instance is used as a reference.
 It indicates the upper limit of the peak bandwidth.
 This upper limit is not a guaranteed value.

-- For a pay-by-bandwidth SLB instance, its inbound peak bandwidth equals its outbound peak bandwidth.
+- The inbound bandwidth limit of a pay-by-bandwidth CLB instance equals its outbound bandwidth limit.
 You are charged only for the outbound bandwidth that is consumed to transmit data from Alibaba Cloud to the Internet.

-- When SLB instances compete for resources, the peak bandwidth of pay-by-bandwidth SLB instances is guaranteed.
-However, the peak bandwidth of pay-by-data-transfer SLB instances may be limited.
+- When CLB instances compete for resources, the system guarantees that the peak bandwidth of a pay-by-bandwidth CLB instance can reach the upper limit.
+However, the peak bandwidth of a pay-by-data-transfer CLB instance may be capped.

-- On the Instances page, click the ID of the SLB instance that you want to manage.
+- On the Instances page, click the ID of the CLB instance that you want to manage.